Vets-Who-Code/march2021/phaseOneNotes/weekTwo.md

 - From now on we will be using markdown to keep notes. (use 1 folder for each week. inside the readme put an h1, h2, and notes)
 - Explained the Notion app
 - Went over github profiles

+# Day 4
+## Chrome Dev Tools, Box Model, SEO, Website Performance, Coding Conventions

+- Standups included the questions: Where you at?
+What have you learned?
+Anything you need help with?
+Any blockers?
+Any questions?
+What have you built lately?
+- We Talked about _blank https://css-tricks.com/use-target_blank/
+  It is not recommended in the context of performance and SEO;
+- We talked about the box model
+- Touched on regex.
+More info is available at https://regexr.com/, https://regex101.com/, https://regex-generator.olafneumann.org/
+- We talked about the difference between margin and padding.
+If you're moving an element use margin.
+If you want to take more or less space use padding.
+- Dash was mentioned (download documentation and read examples and learn stuff).
+The open source version is Zeal.
+More info is available at https://kapeli.com/dash
+- If you're going to freelance, WordPress is your friend.
+It doesn't matter what people say about not being a "real" developer.
+- Mentioned email.js to make a working form
+- Discussed Google chrome dev tools including plugins.
+Plugins included Lighthouse (heat snapsht, allocation, load time).
+Learned how to identify inheritance of styles on dev tools and how to spot performance issues on dev tools.
+- A convention is to list your css in html page order.
+- There's a debugger in vs code
+- modals example: codepen.io/timothylong/pen/HhAer
+add and remove from the DOM
+- We mentioned hoisting (unassigned variables) as being a valid use of variables.
+More info can be found at https://developer.mozilla.org/en-US/docs/Glossary/Hoisting

+- Homework
+1. Everything you learned in class this week apply to your profile site